Mazamazine/pathological/ReadMe.txt

 # CHANGES
 - Adds ability to play different levelsets to original game
 - Adds a level editor to original game
+- Adds hotkeys to increase/decrease music volume: '+' and '-'

 # TODO
 - Ability to remove a level graphically